Diverse group of six students smiling, laughing with books, bags on campus

 Cristina Ellis

 Cristina Ellis is a 15-year-old high school student from New York City.
 When she was little, she enjoyed writing stories and plays for her grandparents to perform at family reunions.
-Today, she attends Ethical Culture Fieldston School, where she writes for the school newspaper and contributes to the mock trial team.
+Today, she attends Ethical Culture Fieldston School, where she writes for the school newspaper and is a member of the mock trial team.
 She also plays violin and enjoys stargazing with her telescope.

 Join our community of